 Recently, juvenile epilepsy seems to have appeared in the breed.
 What are your recommendations to slow its progression?

 I am not aware of epilepsy in South Africa.
 If it would exist, it would be such little occurrences that it is not mentioned.
-However, saying that, breeding dogs that should tend to produce such progeny should immediately be taken out of breeding programmes.
+However, saying that, breeding dogs that should tend to produce such progeny should immediately be taken out of breeding programs.

 With your experience, what are the top three mistakes Boerboels breeders make the most?